- Ads are essential for running a website as they provide income for the content creators

-- Granted, some ads are really annoying.
-The call is yours and you can always install an adblocker to enjoy an ad-free experience.
+- The call is yours and you can always install an adblocker to enjoy an ad-free experience.

-- Bookmark our hub dedicated to browsers for additional guides on how to enjoy the best possible browsing experience on PC.
+- Bookmark Browsers page for additional guides on how to enjoy the best possible browsing.

 There is nothing more annoying than being pestered by ads while you browse the internet.
 But what can you do if you installed an ad-blocker and it still doesn’t get the job done?